NVIDIA/aistore/docs/storage_svcs.md

 ## LRU

-Overriding the global configuration can be achieved by specifying the fields of the `LRU` instance of the `lruconfig` struct that encompasses all LRU configuration fields.
+Overriding the global configuration can be achieved by specifying the fields of the `LRU` instance of the `LRUConf` struct that encompasses all LRU configuration fields.

 * `lru.lowwm`: integer in the range [0, 100], representing the capacity usage low watermark
 * `lru.highwm`: integer in the range [0, 100], representing the capacity usage high watermark